ARMOURED TRAINS

 The same day White Army units captured city of Pori.
 The Reds fled from there to other nearby areas, which were still under their control.

 20th: First contact between White Army advancing towards south and Germans advancing towards north.
 This contact was first achieved in city of Lahti.
-First White Army unit to arrive Lahti was 1st Battalion of Pohjois-Häme lead, a Suojeluskunta-unit led by Captain Hans Kalm.
+First White Army unit to arrive Lahti was 1st Battalion of Pohjois-Häme lead, a White Guards unit led by Captain Hans Kalm.
 By advancing to city of Lahti Captain Kalm intentionally failed to follow the orders given to him, but due great fame and military victories his battalion had achieved instead of being court-martialled he was soon promoted as Major.

 Morning of this day the German troops of Ostsee Division succeeded outflanking the Reds in Hyvinkää, after which the Reds started their retreat towards Riihimäki.
 Also the armoured train, which had been supporting them retreated to Riihimäki and made several attacks from there against the advancing Germans.

-kuvissa 2 (edition published 1934).
-CLICK THUMBNAIL TO SEE LARGER PIC (79 KB).
+CLICK THUMBNAIL TO SEE LARGER PIC (115 KB).

-22nd: Troops of German Ostsee Division attack city of Riihimäki in strategically important railway crossroads.
+22nd: Troops of German Ostsee Division attacked city of Riihimäki in strategically important railway crossroads.
 One of their artillery shells fired towards Riihimäki train station hits boxcar loaded with artillery ammunition, which then explodes causing considerable damage in the railway yard.
 After little fighting the Reds left Riihimäki retreating towards Lahti with three trains.
 The Germans captured Riihimäki.

 May

-CLICK THUMBNAIL TO SEE LARGER PIC (79 KB).
+TO SEE LARGER PIC (148 KB).

 SOURCES: